 The Business Confidence Index is particularly important as the question asked of panel members relates to their confidence in the future course of business activity, not its present level.
-Sales Managers , because of the very nature of their work tend to be more attuned to the immediate future.
+Sales Managers , because of the very nature of their work tend to be more attuned to the future.
 They are in general very aware of levels of contracts they expect to be signed shortly , as well as current order books, with the potential personal impact of likely sales levels on bonuses linked to sales.
 Economists often refer to levels of Business Confidence as "animal spirits", reflecting the great importance of Confidence on future levels of investment and employment.

 The Sales Managers' Indexes provide the earliest monthly data on the speed and direction of economic activity in key growth areas of the world.